fl4p/fugu-mppt-firmware/README.md

 Here are some relevant types:

-* `LinearTransform`: Linear X->Y transform to scale voltage readings and zero-offsetting.
+* `LinearTransform`: Simple linear X->Y transform to scale voltage readings and zero-offsetting.
-* `ADC_Sampler`: Schedules ADC reads, manages sensors and calibration
+* `ADC_Sampler`: Schedules ADC reads, manages sensors and their calibration
 * `CalibrationConstraints`: value constraints a sensor must meet during calibration (average, stddev).
 * `Sensor`: Represents a physical sensor with running statistics (average, variance)
 * `VirtualSensor`: A sensor with computed values.
 Also comes with running stats.